rochdi80tn/luya-docker/nginx-fpm-php74/README.md

-# NINX with php fpm

-Nginx with PHP 7.4 FPM on Port 80
+# Nginx with PHP 7.4 FPM on Port 80

 ## docker builds